 I was lucky enough to spend a few extremely happy years of my childhood, living in a rather wonderful Scottish seaside town called Thurso.
-It was whilst living in Thurso that I got to try Scotch pancakes for the first time.
-And this was thanks to our neighbour, who we affectionately referred to as Auntie Jannetta, popping around to our house and standing at the stove with my mum as they rustled up a batch together.
+It was whilst living in Thurso, that I got to try Scotch pancakes for the first time.
+This was thanks to our neighbour, who we affectionately called Auntie Jannetta, popping round to our house and standing with my mum at the stove, as they rustled up a batch of pancakes together.

 My mum used to make raspberry buns a lot when I was younger and they were one of my brother’s favourite things to have for his supper.
 I do love making things that evoke happy memories of years gone by.

 I’ve had a go at rustling up gluten free raspberry buns twice now and I’ve been delighted with how well they turned out.
 And of course any recipe success stories need to be shared with you too.

 So often the recipes I share with you are not about originality but more about rustling up good old classics that I just fancy eating.
 But it’s funny, how sometimes you forget about things you’ve enjoyed in the past.
 Welsh rarebit is one of the many delicious things that had slipped my mind, until recently that is, when I delighted in it all over again and wondered why the heck, I’d left it out of my life for so long.

 After reading a blog post dated 8th December 2020 on Coeliac Uk’s website, I’ve updated the following post about the suitability of including malt vinegar within a gluten free diet.

 There has always been a lot of confusion over whether or not it is safe to include malt vinegar within a gluten free diet.
 In the past, the advice from Coeliac UK was as follows: Due to the fermentation process, the level of gluten in malt vinegar falls less than 20 parts per million, which is trace level and deemed safe for people who have coeliac disease.